How To Arrange Furniture In A Long Narrow Living Room

 When selecting furniture, ensure that the pieces complement each other,

 creating a cohesive design theme.
-I personally like to keep the largest and
+I personally like to have a classic,

-most expensive pieces of furniture (in this case, the sofa) neutral in style
+furniture (in this case, the sofa) neutral in style so that they are

-so that they are timeless and can be changed up with accessories.
+timeless and can be changed up with accessories.

 Think about your personal style preferences.
 Do you love a darker color on